mvac7/TARP/README.md

 ## How does it work?

+It does not sound?
+Try pressing [Enter] and enjoy! :D

 On the main screen, you will see on the left, the control area, where you can change settings using the cursor keys and activate some functions using a keys.